Sara Mainville

 - Self-Government and Self-determination

-- Advancing Treaty Implementation
+- Advancing Treaty Implementation through Indigenous and Canadian legal measures

-- Institutional Development within Indigenous Legal Orders
+- Law-making within Indigenous Legal Orders and legislative drafting

 Publications